banfstory/Vue-Forum-Frontend/Vue Flask Forum Readme.txt

 To run the local server of the Vue js website do the following (instructions for windows OS only), start with going into command prompt:

 1. Go to the 'vue_frontend' folder
+2. Enter 'npm install' to install all the modules within this folder (check if the folder 'node_modules' exist within the 'vue_frontend' folder)
-2. Enter 'npm run serve -- --port 8080' to run the local server on port 8080 (you can change the port number to whatever you want)
+3. Enter 'npm run serve -- --port 8080' to run the local server on port 8080 (you can change the port number to whatever you want)